medcomdk/dk-medcom/input/pagecontent/StructureDefinition-medcom-hospitalNotification-message-notes.md

 #### How to send HospitalNotification Messages for the same encounter
 This section describes how a HospitalNotificationMessage flow.

-Each HospitalNotificationMessage message/notification is a seperate messages where only the encounter *id* and the episodeOfCare *identifier* relates the messages.

 The change of state is dispicted in both the MedComHospitalNotificationEncounter *status*/*class* and the MedComCoreProvenance element *system*.
 Please refer to following map document for details (The document text is at present only in danish).